Vocoder: History

 Werner Meyer-Eppler, a German scientist with a special interest in electronic voice synthesis, published a thesis in 1948 on electronic music and speech synthesis from the viewpoint of sound synthesis.
 Later he was instrumental in the founding of the Studio for Electronic Music of WDR in Cologne, in 1951.

 Siemens Synthesizer (c.
 1959) at Siemens Studio for Electronic Music was one of the first attempts to use a vocoder (rear) to create music.

 One of the first attempts to use a vocoder in creating music was the Siemens Synthesizer at the Siemens Studio for Electronic Music, developed between 1956 and 1959.

 In 1968, Robert Moog developed one of the first solid-state musical vocoders for the electronic music studio of the University at Buffalo.

 In 1968, Bruce Haack built a prototype vocoder, named Farad after Michael Faraday.
 It was first featured on "The Electronic Record For Children" released in 1969 and then on his rock album The Electric Lucifer released in 1970.

 Vocoder effects have been used by musicians in both electronic music and as a special effect, along with more traditional instruments.
 In 1969, Sly and the Family Stone used it in "Sex Machine", a song on the album Stand!.
-Other artists who have made vocoders an essential part of their music, overall or during an extended phase.
-Examples include the German synthpop group Kraftwerk, the Japanese new wave group Polysics, Stevie Wonder ("Send One Your Love", "A Seed's a Star") and jazz/fusion keyboardist Herbie Hancock during his late 1970s period.
+Other artists have made vocoders an essential part of their music, overall or during an extended phase.
+Examples include the German synthpop group Kraftwerk, US funk band Midnight Star ("Freak-A-Zoid"), Stevie Wonder ("Send One Your Love", "A Seed's a Star") and jazz/fusion keyboardist Herbie Hancock during his late 1970s period.
 In 1982 Neil Young used a Sennheiser Vocoder VSM201 on six of the nine tracks on Trans.
 The chorus and bridge of Michael Jackson's "P.Y.T.
-(Pretty Young Thing)". features a vocoder ("Pretty young thing/You make me sing"), courtesy of session musician Michael Boddicker.
+(Pretty Young Thing)" features a vocoder ("Pretty young thing/You make me sing"), courtesy of session musician Michael Boddicker.

-Among the most consistent users of the vocoder in emulating the human voice are Daft Punk, who have used this instrument from their first album Homework (1997) to their latest work Random Access Memories (2013) and consider the convergence of technological and human voice "the identity of their musical project".
+Among the most consistent users of the vocoder in emulating the human voice was Daft Punk, who used this instrument from their first album, Homework (1997), to their final one, Random Access Memories (2013); the duo described the convergence of technological and human voice "the identity of their musical project".
 For instance, the lyrics of "Around the World" (1997) are integrally vocoder-processed, "Get Lucky" (2013) features a mix of natural and processed human voices, and "Instant Crush" (2013) features Julian Casablancas singing into a vocoder.